Cover for Jimmy "Joe" Bryant's Obituary

 Joe is survived by his loving wife, Marla; daughter, Cindi of Arvada; sons, Jerry Villano of Arvada and Jim R. Jacobs (Amy) of Frederick; and daughter, Jani Judson (Mike) of Ormond Beach, FL.
 He is also survived by Grandchildren, Amanda Welch (Justin), Katie Southard (Matt), Daniel O’Shea, Roman Villano, Erin Lee (Daniel), CJ (Jam Davis), Emilee Ramirez (Alfredo), Catherine Jacobs, Elena Jacobs, Hope Davis, Ian Davis (Megan), Faith Culler (Chris), Grace Davis, Joy Davis (Mark Sprengelmeyer), Grayson (Haley), Whitney, Eli and Morgan Brasier; and great grandchildren, Colin and Nora Welch, Brendan Southard, Everett and Raleigh Davis, Kip and Leo Culler, Robin and Jasper Lee, and Mateo Ramirez.
 He is preceded in death by his parents; brothers, Stanley, Elmore and Marvin; sisters, Valene and Libby; and daughter, Danelle.

-Family and friends are invited to a visitation and funeral service for Joe on Saturday, May 16th, with the visitation from 9:00-10:45am, and the service beginning at 11:00am.
-Both will be held at The Church of Jesus Christ of Latter-day Saints, 9029 Grand Mesa Ave., Frederick, CO 80504.
-For those unable to attend the funeral service in person, please check back here for the live-stream link to participate virtually.
+Family and friends are invited to a visitation, funeral service and reception for Joe on Saturday, May 16, 2026 at The Church of Jesus Christ of Latter-day Saints, located at 9029 Grand Mesa Ave., Frederick, CO 80504.
+The visitation will be from 9:00-10:45am, the service will begin at 11:00am and a reception will be held immediatly following the service.

-To order memorial trees or send flowers to the family in memory of Jimmy "Joe" Bryant, please visit our flower store.
+To send flowers or plant a memorial tree in memory, please visit our flower store.

-Upcoming Services
+Past Services

 Visitation